33 million have sought US unemployment aid since virus hit

 Roughly 33.5 million people have now filed for jobless aid in the seven weeks since the coronavirus began forcing millions of companies to close their doors and slash their workforces.
 That is the equivalent of one in five Americans who had been employed back in February, when the unemployment rate had reached a 50-year low of just 3.5%.

+Applications for jobless aid rose in just six states last week, including Maine, New Jersey, and Oklahoma, and declined in the 44 others.

+The report showed that 22.7 million people are now receiving unemployment aid — a rough measure of job losses since the shutdowns began.
+That figure lags a week behind the figures for first-time unemployment applications.
+And not everyone who applies for jobless aid are approved.
+The number of laid-off workers receiving aid is now equal to 15.5% of the workforce that is eligible for unemployment benefits.

-On Friday, the government will issue the April jobs report, and it’s likely to be the worst since modern record-keeping began after World War II.
-The unemployment rate is forecast to reach at least 16%, the highest rate since the Great Depression, and economists estimate that 21 million jobs were lost last month.
+Those figures are a rough proxy for the job losses and for the unemployment rate that will be released Friday, which will likely to be the worst since modern record-keeping began after World War II.
+The unemployment rate is forecast to reach 16%, the highest rate since the Great Depression, and economists estimate that 21 million jobs were lost last month.
 If so, it would mean that nearly all the job growth in the 11 years since the Great Recession ended has vanished in a single month.

 Even those stunning figures won’t fully capture the magnitude of the damage the coronavirus has inflicted on the job market.
 Many people who are still employed have had their hours reduced.
 Others have suffered pay cuts.
 Some who lost jobs in April and didn’t look for a new one in light of their bleak prospects won’t even be counted as unemployed.
 A broader measure — the proportion of adults with jobs — could hit a record low.